 Inspiring poems from some of our favourite female, feminist and womxn poets, including Carol Ann Duffy, Maya Angelou and Sylvia Plath.

-A selection of poems from some of our favourite inspirational feminist and womxn writers, including Carol Ann Duffy, Maya Angelou and Sylvia Plath, covering topics including feminism, immigration, and identity.
-For more brave, bold and beautiful poems by women, She is Fierce is a collection of 150 poems by diverse voices, from suffragettes to school girls and spoken word stars to civil rights activists.
+A selection of inspiring poems from some of our favourite feminist and womxn writers, including Carol Ann Duffy, Maya Angelou and Sylvia Plath, covering topics including feminism, immigration, and identity.
+For more brave, bold and beautiful poems by women, She is Fierce is a collection of 150 feminist poems by diverse voices, from suffragettes to school girls and spoken word stars to civil rights activists.

 'Portrait of Eve as the Anaconda' by Safiya Sinclair